THE SIMPLEST RADIO TELESCOPE...

 of recording.
 For that locate the buzzer, there are two wires a red and a black.

-The black it is the ground and the red conveys a tension proportional to the received signal.
+The black is the ground and the red conveys a tension proportional to the received signal.

 Cut two wires by leaving one or two centimetres .
 Remove the buzzer, you need